MobinNaybin/Leads-Tracker/README.md

-1. Download the folder.

-2. Head over to [chrome://extensions/](chrome://extensions/) in your chrome browser.

-3. Upload it to chrome by clicking on "Load unpacked".

-4. Now you can use the extention!
 # Leads Tracker Chrome Extension

 Leads Tracker is a Chrome extension designed to simplify note-taking while browsing the web.
 With this extension, you can effortlessly save links or the current tab to quickly capture important information or references during your online research.